-- Fair value of structured notes is determined using valuation models for the derivative and debt portions of the notes.
-These models incorporate observable inputs referencing identical or comparable securities, including prices to which the notes are linked, interest rate yield curves, option volatility and currency rates, and commodity or equity prices. - Independent, external and traded prices for the notes are considered as well.
-The impact of the Company's own credit is also included based on observed secondary bond market spreads. - Level 3 in instances where the unobservable input is deemed significant
+- The Company issues structured notes which are primarily composed of: instruments whose payments and redemption values are linked to the performance of a specific index, a specific equity security, a commodity, a credit exposure; and instruments with various interest-rate-related features including step-ups, step-downs, and zero coupons. - Generally Level 2 - Fair value of structured notes is determined using valuation models for the derivative and debt portions of the notes.
+These models incorporate observable inputs referencing identical or comparable securities, including prices to which the notes are linked, interest rate yield curves, option volatility and currency rates, and commodity or equity prices. - Level 3 in instances where the unobservable input is deemed significant - Independent, external and traded prices for the notes are considered as well.
+The impact of the Company's own credit is also included based on observed secondary bond market spreads.